-If you meet the eligibility criteria, CRA allows you to withdraw up to $25,000 tax-free to put towards the purchase of a new home.
+If you meet the eligibility criteria, CRA allows you to withdraw up to $35,000 tax-free to put towards the down payment for the purchase of your first home.
 You have 15 years to pay the funds back and repayments start the second year after you withdraw the funds.
 CRA will send you a statement each year with your HBP balance owing, payments made to date, and what the minimum payment amount is.

 You can spread the eligible withdrawals over 4 years.
 The accumulated total cannot exceed $20,000.
 You have 10 years to pay back the LLP loan, starting in the fifth year after your first LLP withdrawal.
 CRA will send you an LLP notice each year with your LLP balance, payments made, and the amount of your next LLP payment.
 You must file income tax each year and designate your LLP repayment on Schedule 7.
 The CRA go into more detail on LLP here.